-- 9.5.5.3.1 If re-analysis of the latent print during the comparison results in new information (e.g. significant change to the orientation, anatomical source or additional ridge detail), supplemental documentation shall be added. - 9.5.5.4 Latent impressions on the reverse side of lift cards or on the edge of tape lifts that appear to have been deposited by the individual making the lift (based on anatomical position/orientation) need not be preserved or analyzed, but documentation shall be recorded in case notes. - 9.5.5.5 Analysts shall document to whom the latents were compared, and the results of those comparisons.Comparison conclusions are documented in the Comparison Table matrix of ILIMS. - 9.5.5.5.1 Documentation of identifications shall include an annotation in the description field of the digital imaging system, that includes the date of the identification, the initials of the analyst, unique identifier(s) of the exemplar(s) or name on exemplar(s) used to reach the conclusion, and the area identified (ex. finger #, palm etc.).
-The analyst shall date and initial all exemplars used to effect the identification(s) in the description field of the digital imaging system. - Documentation of an exclusion shall include, at a minimum, which specific impression was excluded, and unique identifier(s) of the exemplar(s) used to reach the conclusion.
-Documentation of inconclusive findings shall include, at a minimum, which specific impression was compared, the specific anatomical source if applicable, unique identifier(s) of the exemplar(s) used to reach the conclusion, and shall include the reason(s) for the inconclusive finding.
-These reasons may be based on the complete exemplars and needn't be to the individual finger impressions on the exemplars (ex. latent lacks sufficient quantity/quality for identification, insufficient friction ridge detail in agreement, exemplars smudged, over-
+- 9.5.5.3.1 If re-analysis of the latent print during the comparison results in new information (e.g. significant change to the orientation, anatomical source or additional ridge detail), supplemental documentation shall be added. - 9.5.5.4 Latent impressions on the reverse side of lift cards or on the edge of tape lifts that appear to have been deposited by the individual making the lift (based on anatomical position/orientation) need not be preserved or analyzed, but documentation should be recorded in case notes. - 9.5.5.5 Examiners shall document to whom the latents were compared, and the results of those comparisons.Comparison conclusions are documented in the Comparison Table matrix of ILIMS. - Documentation of source identifications shall include an annotation in the description field of the digital imaging system, that includes the date of the identification, the initials of the examiner, unique identifier(s) of the exemplar(s) or name on exemplar(s) used to reach the conclusion, and the area identified (ex. finger #, palm etc.).
+The examiner shall date and initial all exemplars used to effect the identification(s) in the description field of the digital imaging system.
+Documentation of an exclusion shall include, at a minimum, which impression was excluded, and unique identifier(s) of the exemplar(s) used to reach the conclusion.

+Documentation of inconclusive findings shall include, at a minimum, which impression was compared, the specific anatomical source if applicable, unique identifier(s) of the exemplar(s) used to reach the conclusion and shall include the reason(s) for the inconclusive finding.
+These reasons may be based on the complete exemplars and needn't be to the individual finger impressions on the exemplars (ex. latent lacks sufficient quantity/quality for identification, insufficient friction ridge detail in